 Lots of people had come here for a picnic and lots of selfies were being taken.
-There was a small mosque that we first thought was a restroom complex but the restrooms were elsewhere :).
+We also found a small mosque in a hidden corner of the park.

-To get to the waterfalls just follow the river from the park.
+To get to the waterfalls just follow the river down from the park.

 Walking to the Duden Waterfalls